 Add just a bit of water, especially if your Greek yogurt is very thick.

-Once fully mixed, I like to let the mixture rest for about 30 minutes at room temperature.
-This allows the flavors to meld and dissolves any remaining stubborn cocoa powder.
+Once fully mixed, I like to let the mixture sit for about 30 minutes at room temperature.
+This allows the flavors to meld and it also dissolves any remaining stubborn cocoa powder.

 Then, I give the yogurt one more stir, and dig in!
 So since I make this recipe for my after-dinner dessert, I usually make it before we sit down to eat our dinner, then let it rest.